 - In order to be a Youth Fellow, applicants must be in grades 9-12 during the fellowship term.

 - All immigrants or children of immigrants are welcome to apply.
 Youth from Indian, Bangladeshi, Pakistani, Afghanistani, Nepalese, Arab/Middle Eastern, Sri Lankan, or other API communities are encouraged to apply.

-The application for the Saheli Youth Leadership Fellowship is due on January 20th.
+The application for the Saheli Youth Leadership Fellowship is now open.